dev1980/javascript-practice-exercises/README.md

-# javascript-practice-exercises
+# learn-javascript by coding
-learning javascript by coding
+# if you code then you will master the basic of JS programming.